hashworks/hashworksNET/README.md

 Additionally, acception tests are done by the CD system.

 ## Continuous Delivery
-[Drone](https://drone.io/) in combination with [Ansible](https://www.ansible.com/) is used as the CD system.
+GitlabCI in combination with [Ansible](https://www.ansible.com/) is used as the CD system.
 Any commit or pull request is built, tested and provided with a coverage report.
 Merges on the protected master branch will be deployed after successfull unit tests.
 Since the server is a single binary, including all static files thanks to [fileb0x](https://github.com/UnnoTed/fileb0x/) this process becomes trivial.
 Using systemd the service is sandboxed.

 After a successfull deployment acception tests using [agouti](https://github.com/sclevine/agouti) are run.
 On failure a backup is restored.